dotnet/AspNetCore.Docs/aspnetcore/blazor/components/lifecycle.md

 <xref:Microsoft.AspNetCore.Components.ComponentBase.StateHasChanged%2A> is called automatically for <xref:Microsoft.AspNetCore.Components.EventCallback> methods.
 For more information on event callbacks, see <xref:blazor/components/event-handling#eventcallback>.

-For more information on component rendering and when to call <xref:Microsoft.AspNetCore.Components.ComponentBase.StateHasChanged%2A>, see <xref:blazor/components/rendering>.
+For more information on component rendering and when to call <xref:Microsoft.AspNetCore.Components.ComponentBase.StateHasChanged%2A>, including when to invoke it with <xref:Microsoft.AspNetCore.Components.ComponentBase.InvokeAsync%2A?displayProperty=nameWithType>, see <xref:blazor/components/rendering>.

 ## Handle incomplete async actions at render